 Summary: The story of Philip’s encounter with an unnamed court official, an Ethiopian Eunuch, raises numerous questions about ancient culture, Greco-Roman attitudes toward people from far away, sex and gender, and the differences in people’s social locations.
 It’s important that preachers and other interpreters tend to those questions, so they can both appreciate and be critical of the ways in which the book of Acts imagines the consequences that the good news has for all people.
 This story and the ambiguity surrounding the characterization of the court official can serve as a reminder of the ways that Christian communities struggle to identify and include people who are strangers or “outsiders.”
 It’s notable to remember, then, that at the close of the story the Ethiopian is not merely a convert, he is also a theologian who demonstrates his understanding that the good news is for him, as he is.

-I wrote this article for those preparing to preach or hear sermons on Matthew 5:13-20.
-It was originally a contribution to the “Dear Working Preacher” series.
-Read the full article at Working Preacher.
+I wrote this biblical commentary for those preparing to preach or teach on the passage.
+Read the commentary at Working Preagcher.